bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/if-then-else.md

 ````

 Both `<expression1>` and `<expression2>` must have the same type, and
-`<conditional-expression>` must be a singular boolean.
+`<conditional-expression>` must be a singular Boolean.

 If `<conditional-expression>` is true, then `<expression1>` is evaluated and
 returned; otherwise `<expression2>` is evaluated and returned.

 If-then-else clauses have been implemented as late-binding, so potential missing
 inspectors on the branch not taken are ignored.
 This makes it safe to write
-cross-platform expressions without worrying about throwing errors for incorrect
+cross-platform expressions without worrying about causing errors for incorrect
 OS-specific Inspectors.
-For instance, you can write:
+For example, you can write:

 {% qna %}
 Q: if name of operating system contains "Win" then name of application "conf.exe" of registry else "conf.exe"
 A: conf.exe
 {% endqna %}

-On a non-Windows OS, this expression will execute the `else` expression and
+On a non-Windows OS, this expression runs the `else` expression and
-avoid an attempt to inspect a non-existent registry.
+avoid attempting to inspect a non-existent registry.

 If-statements can be useful for reporting user-defined errors: